revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <details>
 <summary> <b>Show Answer</b></summary>

 + It is a single web page, website, or web application that works within a web browser and loads just a single document
-+ It does not need page reloading during its usage, and most of its content remains the same while only some of it needs updating.
++ It does not need page reloading during its usage, and most of its content remains the same while only some of it needs updating
 + **Gmail**, **Facebook**, **Trello**, **Google Maps**, etc., all are Single Page Applications that offer an outstanding user experience in the browser with no page reloading.

 </details>

 ---

 3. Angular workflow _or_ How does Angular work or bootstrapping your angular app? _or_ How do you load an Angular application in the webserver?